JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 * overwrite the settings in the VCS with the current project settings on the TeamCity server; or
 * import the settings from the VCS replacing the current project settings on the TeamCity server with those from version control.

->If you choose to generate [portable DSL scripts](kotlin-dsl.md#Project+Settings+Structure) and the current project comprises less than 20 entities, TeamCity will create one `settings.kts` file to describe them all.
+>If you choose to generate [portable DSL scripts](kotlin-dsl.md#Project+Settings+Structure) and the current project comprises less than 20 entities, TeamCity will create one `settings.kts` file to define them all.
 Individual entities include _projects_, _build configurations_, _templates_, and _VCS roots_.
->If there are more than 20 entities in the project, TeamCity will create a hierarchy of separate `.kt` files to describe and group these entities.
+>If there are more than 20 entities in the project, TeamCity will create a hierarchy of separate `.kt` files to define and group these entities.

 <anchor name="StoringProjectSettingsinVersionControl-DefiningSettingstoApplytoBuilds"/>